Predicting Choice with Set-Dependent Aggregation

-To complement most current works, and motivated by the growing need for accuracy and scalability, here we propose a framework for choice prediction that is \emph{purely discriminative}, and hence directly optimizes for accuracy.
-Our framework is based on the idea of \emph{set-dependent aggregation}, a principled approach in economics for modeling IIA violations \cite{ambrus2015rationalising}, that to the best of our knowledge has not been considered from a machine learning perspective.
-The challenge in designing a useful discriminative choice framework that supports violations is twofold.
-On the one hand, it must be general enough to allow for IIA violations \emph{without} explicitly modeling how they can occur.
-On the other hand, it must be specific enough to efficiently capture actual behavioral violations emerging form the data.
+To complement most current works, and motivated by the growing need choice models that are accurate and scalable, here we propose a framework for choice prediction that is \emph{purely discriminative}, and hence directly optimizes for accuracy.
+Our framework is based on the idea of \emph{set-dependent aggregation}, a principled approach in economics for modeling set-dependent choice \cite{ambrus2015rationalising}, that to the best of our knowledge has not yet been considered from a machine learning perspective.

+The key challenge is in designing a choice model that balances expressivity and efficiency: On the one hand, the model should be flexible enough to capture the manner in which set-dependence is expressed in the data, regardless of its complexity and in a data-driven manner.
+On the other hand, it must be structured enough to allow for learning to be statistically efficient and computationally tractable.
 In this paper, we show that set-dependent aggregation achieves both.
-Specifically, our framework makes the following contributions: \begin{itemize} \item \textbf{Efficient and scalable discriminative training.} Our approach is geared towards predictive performance: it directly optimizes for accuracy, can be efficiently trained end-to-end, and scales well to realistically large and complex prediction scenarios.
+Our framework makes the following contributions: \begin{itemize} \item \textbf{Efficient and scalable discriminative training.} Our approach is geared towards predictive performance: it directly optimizes for accuracy, can be efficiently trained end-to-end, and scales well to realistically large and complex choice-prediction scenarios.